 What is the Minnesota Steelheader Creel Project?

-The Minnesota Steelheader Creel Project is a database of angler catch information incorporating real-time environmental conditions recorded in North Shore streams during annual spring and fall migrations.
+The heart of the Minnesota Steelheader Creel Project is a long-term warehouse of angler catch information incorporating real-time environmental conditions recorded in North Shore streams during annual spring and fall migrations.
 It is designed to collect data similar to that of official Minnesota DNR creel reports, and uses the same creel beats to assure reporting parity.
 The MNST-CP is solely funded by Minnesota Steelheader, relying entirely on volunteer angler submissions to help gather data in furtherance of North Shore steelhead understanding.

 While the MNST-CP is non-scientific in that we don’t employ the same collection methodologies and controls as the DNR creel, it does utilize as much of the currently available scientific literature as is possible.
 The primary difference is that this is done from an angler’s perspective.
 The resulting tools provide an opportunity to be a more knowledgeable and most importantly, a more successful North Shore steelheader.